AntonAcorn/AntonAcorn/README.md

 👀Graduated from the courses of a Quality Engineer.
 But after it I decided to go further and start to learn coding.
-I finished JavaRush courses and continue to improve myself everyday.
+I finished Java courses and continue to improve myself everyday.

 Here I have several repositories, where I share my experience using Java.
 Tasks repository is about solving small syntax tasks and studying JavaCore.